Formation of the United Kingdom: Scotland

 A Scottish Parliament was convened by the Scotland Act 1998, following a referendum in 1997, in which the Scottish electorate voted for devolution.
 The first meeting of the new Parliament took place on 12 May 1999.
 It has the power to legislate in all areas that are not explicitly reserved to Westminster.
 The British Parliament retains the ability to amend the terms of reference of the Scottish Parliament, and can extend or reduce the areas in which it can make laws.

 Wales

 The National Assembly for Wales was created by the Government of Wales Act 1998, which followed a referendum in 1997.
 The Assembly had no powers to initiate primary legislation until limited law-making powers were gained through the Government of Wales Act 2006.
-Its primary law-making powers were enhanced following a Yes vote in the referendum on 3 March 2011, making it possible for it to legislate without having to consult the UK parliament or the Secretary of State for Wales in the 20 areas that are devolved.
+Its primary law-making powers were enhanced following a Yes vote in the referendum on 3 March 2011, making it possible for it to legislate without having to consult the UK parliament or the Secretary of State for Wales in the 20 topic areas that are devolved.

 In November 2019, the Assembly voted to change its name to Senedd Cymru or the Welsh Parliament, referred simply as the Senedd in both Welsh and English, a name change that took effect from 6 May 2020.